Tackling problem gambling and debt

 Our Beginner’s guide to managing money also has some really useful information and tips.

-Setting a budget could be useful It might help you better understand, and take control of, your finances.
+Setting a budget could be useful It might help you better understand if you're gambling within your means and help you take control of, your finances.

 Handing over your finances to someone you trust while you address your gambling is an option.
-While it’s not a long-term solution, it’s can help in the short-term.
+While it’s not a long-term solution, it’s can help in the short-term while you're getting your gambling under control.

 One way of doing this by using a third-party mandate.
 This is a document that tells a person’s bank, building society or other account provider that they can accept instructions about that person’s money from another specific named person.